NYPD Stepping Up Patrols In Jewish Neighborhoods After Anti-Semitic Attacks

 — Alice Gainer (@GainerTV) May 24, 2021

-About 45 minutes later, they allegedly assaulted two teens walking on Ocean Parkway off 18th Avenue, demanding the teens say anti-Jewish statements.
-When they refused, police said the suspects beat them, putting one in a chokehold.
+The victims ran inside and locked them out.
+The suspects then began banging on the door.
+Police said the men assaulted two teenagers walking on Ocean Parkway off 18th Avenue 45 minutes later, demanding those two teens say anti-Jewish statements.

-As the victims ran off, one suspect allegedly chased them with a bat.
+When they refused, the suspects beat them, including putting one in a chokehold, police said, adding the victims ran off and one suspect chased them with a bat.

-Police said the suspects fled in a blue Toyota Camry, with a third person in the car.
+The suspects fled in a blue Toyota Camry.
+There was a third person in that car.

-The mayor and NYPD met with local Jewish leaders Friday about safety.
-Many wondered where the police were Saturday night.
+On Friday, the mayor and NYPD met with local Jewish community leaders about safety.
+Many wonder where police were Saturday night.

-NYPD Chief of Department Rodney Harrison said he’s to blame.
+NYPD Chief of Department Rodney Harrison said a mistake was made there.

 “I’ll take ownership of that.
 We had a meeting with each one of our borough chiefs to make sure that their presence was there.
 The misunderstanding is that if you have to take officers from other places to make sure it’s covered, then do as such,” he said.
 “And that’s where the mistake was made and we’re correcting it.”